pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 And then, it fought back.

-It was not a conscious act.
-It was a reflex.
+It was a subconscious act - a reflex.
 A deep, primal instinct to survive.
 On the map, the red light flared, brighter than before, a supernova of pure, focused rage.
 And in the sphere, Nyx's body convulsed.

-It was not the random, agonizing thrashing of the first dose.
-This was a controlled, violent act of rebellion.
+This was a controlled, violent act of rebellion after the agonizing thrashing of the first dose.
 The bio-mechanical filaments, the ones woven into her spine, suddenly became rigid.
 A wave of bio-electric energy, a raw, untamed blast of pure will, surged back through the system: a reciprocal, violent seduction that slammed into Soren like a psychic orgasm, blending searing pain with forbidden ecstasy, his body arching in the chair as he tasted her rage coiling around his nerves like a lover's grip, a flood of stolen intimacies leaving him gasping, spent.

 In the observation room, alarms shrieked.
 A bank of monitors exploded in a shower of sparks.
 Soren was thrown from his chair as the feedback loop hit, a wave of psychic agony that felt like a thousand burning needles being driven into his brain.
 He landed in a heap, his ears ringing, the smell of ozone and his own flash-singed hair filling his nostrils.